mtorpey/wooden-ships/2-basic.md

     b.
 If all rigging squares are marked off, and no friendly ship of the same or larger class as the firing ship is within ten squares distance, the ship will surrender to the first enemy ship which can rake its hull.
-This is known as \"surrender by immobility\".
-Excess rigging hits are treated as \"misses\".
+This is known as "surrender by immobility".
+Excess rigging hits are treated as "misses".

 [IX.
 Melee Phase]{#hd10 .header}
 --------------------------------

-All ships which have not \"surrendered\" and have crew squares remaining in their boarding parties may now attempt to capture opposing ships, to defend themselves and/or to transfer to friendly ships.
-To determine the success of the boarding, melee must occur with the enemy\'s \"OBP\" or
+All ships which have not "surrendered" and have crew squares remaining in their boarding parties may now attempt to capture opposing ships, to defend themselves and/or to transfer to friendly ships.
+To determine the success of the boarding, melee must occur with the enemy\'s "OBP" or "DBP".
-\"DBP\".
 Melee is fought simultaneously once per turn.

 ### A. Transfer Procedure

-1. Crew sections designated as \"TBP\" during the Boarding Preparation Phase may now transfer as ordered to any friendly adjacent ship.
+1. Crew sections designated as "TBP" during the Boarding Preparation Phase may now transfer as ordered to any friendly adjacent ship.
-2. Cross off the transferred crewsections on the \"log\" as if they were casualties, and make a note on a separate sheet of paper of the strengths of the transferred crew sections, and their present locations.
-Friendly crews ordered to transfer to ships which have
-    \"surrendered\" in the Combat Phase may not transfer.
+2. Cross off the transferred crewsections on the "log" as if they were casualties, and make a note on a separate sheet of paper of the strengths of the transferred crew sections, and their present locations.
+Friendly crews ordered to transfer to ships which have "surrendered" in the Combat Phase may not transfer.
 3. If crew sections are transferring to ships which have lost crew squares, they may permanently transfer by erasing one crew square for each square being transferred.
 Start erasing with the most